Chapter 11: Nuclear Magnetic Resonance with nmrglue and nmrsim#

 \[ ppm = \frac{Observed \, Frequency \, (Hz)}{Spectrometer \, Frequency \, (MHz)} \]

 This makes the locations of the peaks consistent from spectrometer to spectrometer no matter the strength of the magnet.
-This is where the udic from section 11.2 is important because we can obtained the observed frequency width (Hz) of the spectrum, and the resolution of the data.
-The latter is how many data points are in the spectrum which is important so that we avoid a plotting error (we all know this one: ValueError: x and y must have same first dimension,...).
+This is where the udic from section 11.1.1 is important because we can obtained the observed frequency width (Hz) of the spectrum, and the resolution of the data.
+The latter is how many data points are in the spectrum which is important so that we avoid a plotting error (we all know the one: ValueError: x and y must have same first dimension,...).
 If any of the values from the udic are 999.99, this means the spectrometer did not record this piece of information and you will need to find it elsewhere.

 size = udic[0]['size'] # points in data